Lucien98/MaskedAES/README.md

   - umsk_key: 0x3c4fcf098815f7aba6d2ae2816157e2b
   - umsk_ciphertext: 0x320b6a19978511dcfb09dc021d842539

-As a result, the last line of the above command will be
+If the process is done correctly, the last line of the above command should be
 ```
 Recombined ciphertext: 0x320b6a19978511dcfb09dc021d842539
 ```